kekru/ilias-docker/dockerfiles/ilias-configured/README.md

 There are two possibilities:
 + Put the dump to `/home/usernameOfDockerHost/ilias.tar.gz` and add `-e restorefromdump="yes" -v /home/usernameOfDockerHost:/data/share` to docker run.
 + Run `docker cp <containerid>:/home/usernameOfDockerHost/ilias.tar.gz /data/share` to copy the dump file from your host to the container.
-Enter a running container with `docker exec -it <conatinerid> /bin/bash` and run `/data/resources/base/restoreilias.sh --src /data/share/ilias.tar.gz`
+Enter a running container with `docker exec -it <containerId> /bin/bash` and run `/data/resources/base/restoreilias.sh --src /data/share/ilias.tar.gz`

 ## Project's parts ##
 The [Base Image](https://hub.docker.com/r/whiledo/ilias-base/) contains Apache and an unconfigured Ilias server.